 - Make sure you clean up after working around the house, car and garden.

 - Throw out left-over cleaners, sprays or paint-products straight away.

 - If you have to mix sprays or soak paint brushes in white spirits or turps, do not use cups, soft-drink bottles or other containers that are usually used to hold food or drink.
 Even adults could drink from these containers by mistake.

 5. Know what to do if you think a poisoning has occurred

 - Keep these telephone numbers near your phone: National Poisons Centre (0800 764 766), Doctor, After Hours Medical Centre, Pharmacy.

 - Remove the poisonous substance from the child immediately.

 - Don’t give them anything to eat or try to make them vomit.

 - If you can, take the container with you to the phone.
 It is important for you to be able to tell the Poisons Centre or your doctor what has been swallowed.
 They will tell you what to do for treatment and/or whether you should take your child to the doctor or a hospital.

 - If you are not able to telephone anyone take your child straight to your nearest medical centre or hospital emergency department.
 Take the medicine container with you.

-- If you know someone has taken a corrosive substance (one which burns the inside of the mouth and throat, such as automatic dishwasher detergent, battery fluid, bleach or rat poison) immediately give a small amount of fluid – (¼ to ½ cup for a child, 1 to 2 cups for an adult).
+- If you know someone has taken a corrosive substance (one which burns the inside of the mouth and throat, such as dishwasher detergent, battery fluid, bleach or rat poison) immediately give a small amount of fluid – (¼ to ½ cup for a child, 1 to 2 cups for an adult).